 6. SciPlay (SCPL)

 This brand is known for casino-like online games.
-It reported solid earnings in the last quarter report that only fell slightly below what was expected.
-One pro of SciPlay is that the company ended 2020 with no debt and $269 million in cash.
+It reported solid earnings in the first half of its 2023 fiscal year.
+One pro of SciPlay is that the company ended 2021 with little debt and $364.4 million in cash.

 7. Nvidia Corp.
 (NVDA)